 We have added an A1/A2 Jersey milk cow to the herd.
 She is milked daily to produce milk for the farm and has been bred to an A/2A/2 Miniature Jersey bull.
 Hopefully, this will produce a mid-size A/2/A/2 Jersey calf.
 The A2/A2 genetic link is very interesting.
 Google it to see the details.
 I believe that it will increase the value of the calves.
 Martha Jersey (I didn't name her.
-She was already named when I bought her.) is due to calve in mid-September.
+She was already named when I bought her.) is due to calve in the Fall.
 Contact Martha (the two-legged one) if you are interested in purchasing this calf.
 Martha Jersey produced a gorgeous bull calf on 3 November.
 The 2014 calf proved not to be a miniature, so he was banded and will be sold for meat.
 She has a huge udder, so she has also taken a little Belted Galloway bull calf who needed some extra milk and care.
 In 24 hours, she decided to take on the second calf.
 When the two calves are old enough, they will be penned over night and we will milk her once a day milking schedule.
 She is currently dry but should freshen by mid-summer.

 Introducing our farm hands: